-The Sub-Fund will not invest in "Dim Sum" bonds, convertible bonds, and/or debt instruments with loss-absorption features ("LAP") (including contingent convertible bonds (Additional Tier 1 and Tier 2 Capital Instruments), senior non-preferred debt securities, instruments issued under the Financial Institutions (Resolution) (Loss-absorbing Capacity Requirements - Banking Sector) Rules and other similar instruments that may be issued by banks or other financial institutions).
+Up to 30% of the Sub-Fund's Net Asset Value may be invested in debt instruments with loss-absorption features (including contingent convertible bonds (Additional Tier 1 and Tier 2 Capital Instruments), senior non-preferred debt securities, instruments issued under the Financial Institutions (Resolution) (Loss-absorbing Capacity Requirements - Banking Sector) Rules and other similar instruments that may be issued by banks or other financial institutions).
+These instruments may be subject to contingent write-down or contingent conversion to ordinary shares on the occurrence of trigger event(s).